prometheus/docs/content/docs/instrumenting/writing_exporters.md

 When you’re transforming metrics it’s useful for users to be able to track back to what the original was, and what rules were in play that caused that transformation.
-Putting in the name of the collector/exporter, the ID of any rule that was applied and the name/details of the original metric into the help string will greatly aid users.
+Putting in the name of the collector or exporter, the ID of any rule that was applied and the name and details of the original metric into the help string will greatly aid users.

 Prometheus doesn’t like one metric having different help strings.
 If